 Lack of knowledge about PD's - Even among mental health professionals, there is often a lack of understanding about how people who suffer from personality disorders function and how that affects the dynamics of a relationship.
 Some even doubt if personality disorders are "real" mental illnesses.

 Stigma - most people don't like being labeled as "personality-disordered" or having a mental health diagnosis assigned to them for fear of what people will think.
-This creates a reluctance among certain mental health professionals to label someone as "personality-disordered".
+This creates reluctance among certain mental health professionals to label someone as "personality-disordered".

 Avoidance of conflict - sometimes people who suffer from personality disorders can become angry, vindictive or even violent - and many mental health professionals who want to create a positive environment for themselves and their clients will skirt around the issue without applying the label "personality disorder" in the hope that they can avoid conflict.